 St. Faustina’s spiritual director was Father Michael Sopocko.
 He entrusted the painting of the Merciful Jesus to local polish painter Eugeniusz Kazimirowski.
 Sister Faustina visited the painter’s studio to give some instructions and tell the artist about details of the image.

 Father Sopocko did his best to make sure that the painted image precisely followed her instructions.
-The image was complete in 1934.
+The image was completed in 1934.

 Source: “History of the First Image of Merciful Jesus.”
 The Congregation of Sisters of Merciful Jesus